damieneagles/VS2022-Off-Line-Installer/README.md

 10. ALL GOOD!!!

 Additional Files
 I tried to add a second VHD but there is a 25MB restriction so the files and folders in this respository minus the VHD and ReadMe should be in the VS2022_Installer folder on your C:\.
-Kick off the GetVisualStudio.bat with elevated permissions (Run as Administrator) at the command prompt C:\VS2022_Installer.
+Kick off the GetVisualStudio.bat with elevated permissions (Run as local Admin account) at the command prompt C:\VS2022_Installer.
 To get the files listed above in one go click the "Code" button and download zip.